-If there is reason to believe that a student with GT-Shenzhen is missing (i.e., when his or her whereabouts are unknown and unexplainable for a period of time regarded as highly unusual or suspicious in consideration of the person's usual behavior patterns, routines, or plans), the person who realizes that the student is missing must contact the GT-Shenzhen Office Manager Mr. Zhiya Wang.
+If there is reason to believe that a student with GT-Shenzhen is missing (i.e., when their whereabouts are unknown and unexplainable for a period of time regarded as highly unusual or suspicious in consideration of the person's usual behavior patterns, routines, or plans), the person who realizes that the student is missing must contact the GT-Shenzhen Student Affairs Coordinator Ms. Yuan Zhang.
 A procedure will immediately be started to identify the whereabouts of the student.
-If deemed necessary, Mr. Wang will go in person to the student's dorm and, if necessary, will contact the other students of the group via WeChat to request their help in locating the missing student.
+If deemed necessary, Ms. Zhang will go in person to the student's dorm and, if necessary, will contact the other students of the group via WeChat to request their help in locating the missing student.
 Should a student remain missing, the Program Director will be informed.

-There is no waiting period to report a missing person to Mr. Zhiya Wang.
-Upon notification that a person is or may be missing, Mr. Zhiya Wang will give full consideration and attention to the report, including careful recording of factual circumstances surrounding the disappearance and identifying those cases when an individual may be in jeopardy.
-He will exercise particular care in instances involving individuals who may be mentally or physically impaired, missing or unidentified children, and others who are insufficiently prepared to take care of themselves.
-If it is determined that a student is, in fact, missing, Mr. Wang will, as soon as possible and practical, notify the appropriate administrators and additional law enforcement agencies as appropriate.
+There is no waiting period to report a missing person to Ms. Yuan Zhang.
+Upon notification that a person is or may be missing, Ms. Yuan Zhang will give full consideration and attention to the report, including careful recording of factual circumstances surrounding the disappearance and identifying those cases when an individual may be in jeopardy.
+She will exercise particular care in instances involving individuals who may be mentally or physically impaired, missing or unidentified children, and others who are insufficiently prepared to take care of themselves.
+If it is determined that a student is, in fact, missing, Ms. Zhang will, as soon as possible and practical, notify the appropriate administrators and additional law enforcement agencies as appropriate.